Exchange voucher for cash

 Voucher exchange at events

-We are also active at events to exchange vouchers.
-To be informed about one-time and short-term exchange actions, follow our Instagram @bezahlkartestoppen.
+We are also present at events to exchange vouchers.
+To find out about one-time and short-term exchange actions, follow our Instagram @bezahlkartestoppen_hd.
 Feel free to invite us to your events as well.

 Open Letter